Kazakh Soviet Socialist Republic: Dissolution

-Following the dismissal of Dinmukhamed Konayev, the First Secretary of the Communist Party of Kazakhstan by the last Soviet general secretary, Mikhail Gorbachev, riots broke out for four days between 16 and 19 December 1986 known as Jeltoqsan by student demonstrators in Brezhnev Square in the capital city, Alma-Ata.
-Approximately 168–200 civilians were killed in the uprising.
-The events then spilled over to Shymkent, Pavlodar, Karaganda and Taldykorgan.
+In 1986, the dismissal of Dinmukhamed Kunaev, the First Secretary of the Communist Party of Kazakhstan by the last Soviet general secretary, Mikhail Gorbachev, proved to be highly controversial.
+Riots would break out for four days between 16 and 19 December 1986 [now known as Jeltoqsan] by student demonstrators in Brezhnev Square in the capital city, Alma-Ata.
+The replacement of Konayev, who was very popular, by Gennady Kolbin, an ethnic Russian, would stoke major discontent among the native population.
+168–200 civilians were killed in the uprising.
+The events then spilled over to other prominent cities such as Shymkent, Pavlodar, Karaganda and Taldykorgan.

 On 25 March 1990, Kazakhstan held its first elections with Nursultan Nazarbayev, the chairman of the Supreme Soviet elected as its first president.
 Later that year on 25 October, it then declared sovereignty.
-The republic participated in a referendum to preserve the union in a different entity with 94.1% voted in favour.
+The republic participated in a referendum to preserve the union in a different entity with 94.1% voting in favour.
 It did not happen when hardline communists in Moscow took control of the government in August.
-Nazarbayev then condemned the failed coup.
+Nazarbayev then condemned the failed coup and prepared to declare independence.

 As a result of those events, the Kazakh SSR was renamed to the Republic of Kazakhstan on 10 December 1991.
-It declared independence on December 16 (the fifth anniversary of Jeltoqsan), becoming the last Soviet constituency to secede.
-Its capital was the site of the Alma-Ata Protocol on 21 December 1991 that dissolved the Soviet Union and formed the Commonwealth of Independent States in its place which Kazakhstan joined.
+It declared independence on 16 December (the fifth anniversary of Jeltoqsan), becoming the last Soviet constituency to secede.
+Its capital was the site of the Alma-Ata Protocol on 21 December 1991 that dissolved the Soviet Union and formed the Commonwealth of Independent States in its place, which Kazakhstan promptly joined.
 The Soviet Union officially ceased to exist as a sovereign state on 26 December 1991 and Kazakhstan became an internationally recognized independent state.
 On 28 January 1993, the new Constitution of Kazakhstan was officially adopted.

-Population
+Population dynamics

 According to the 1897 census, the earliest census taken in the region, Kazakhs constituted 81.7% of the total population (3,392,751 people) within the territory of contemporary Kazakhstan.
 The Russian population in Kazakhstan was 454,402, or 10.95% of total population; there were 79,573 Ukrainians (1.91%); 55,984 Tatars (1.34%); 55,815 Uyghurs (1.34%); 29,564 Uzbeks (0.7%); 11,911 Moldovans (0.28%); 4,888 Dungans (0.11%); 2,883 Turkmens; 2,613 Germans; 2,528 Bashkirs; 1,651 Jews; and 1,254 Poles.
+In later years, due to deportations and societal engineering, many Belarusians, Koryo-saram, Chechens and Kalmyks were brought to the country.